nodejs/nodejs.dev/src/documentation/0000-socket-programming-with-net-module/index.md

 })
 ```

+The second example introduces an additional event listener `'end'`.
+This is very useful for determining when a socket connection is terminated.
+In the client code, the call to `client.end()` is the programatic way of ending a socket connection.

 ## Conclusion

 Fantastic work!
 With these two examples you should have what you need to get started building your own TCP communication networks.
+This guide only brushes the surface of socket programming applications, but the most important take away here is that Node.js implements TCP socket connections as duplex streams and event emitters.
+Understanding those two concepts will benefit your overall understanding of the `net` module.

 For more capabilities of the `net` module read the Node.js [net documentation](https://nodejs.org/api/net.html).